Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: MATERIALS AND METHODS

 \subsubsection{SensEURCity dataset in Antwerp}

-The Antwerp dataset comprises 9 reference stations and 34 micro-sensors, all of which were collocated and deployed within the city.
-To increase the readability, we have renamed the sites of the reference stations (going from Ref\_1 to Ref\_9) and the micro-sensors.
-The correspondence with the original names of the devices defined in \cite{Data_Anvers} is given by \ref{app:nom-sensors}.
+The Antwerp dataset comprises 9 reference stations and 34 low-cost sensors, all of which were collocated and deployed within the city.
+To increase the readability, we have renamed the sites of the reference stations (going from Ref\_1 to Ref\_9) and the low-cost sensors.
+The correspondence with the original names of the devices defined in \cite{Data_Anvers} is given in the \hyperref[app:nom-sensors]{Appendix}.
 It consists of measurements carried out in three phases.
 During Phase 1 (P1), the 34 sensors were located at a single station, Ref\_3.
 The site of the reference station Ref\_3 corresponds, on the map in Figure \ref{fig:map_sensors}, to that of sensors ASE\_A03 and ASE\_A13.
 The 34 sensors were installed at station Ref\_3 between 03/26/2020 and 04/03/2020, then removed between 06/15/2020 and 06/18/2020.
 The sensors were then moved to their deployment sites, corresponding to phase 2 (P2).
 Twelve sensors were positioned in the vicinity of 9 reference stations, while the remaining 22 were deployed throughout the city of Antwerp.
 This phase lasted around 8 months.
 The sensors were deployed between 06/15/2020 and 06/29/2020.
 They were removed between 02/17/2021 and 02/26/2021.
-Finally, all 34 micro-sensors were again collocated at the Ref\_3 station during a third phase (P3) lasting one and a half months.
+Finally, all 34 low-cost sensors were again collocated at the Ref\_3 station during a third phase (P3) lasting one and a half months.
 This period begins at the end of the previous one and ends between April 13 and 15, 2021.

 Note that few sensors are located in areas close to green spaces.
 The few sensors for which this is not the case are ASE\_A05, ASE\_A23, ASE\_A25, ASE\_A29 (background sites), ASE\_A38 and ASE\_A42 (traffic sites).
-Similarly, very few sensors are located directly on major roads.
+Similarly, few sensors are located directly on major roads.
 These are ASE\_A06, ASE\_A09, ASE\_A16, ASE\_A36, ASE\_A37, ASE\_A39 and ASE\_A42, which are traffic sensors.
 ASE\_09 is an exception, as the sensor is located on a road but away from the city.
-Table \ref{tab:type_loc} contains the characterization of sensors' locations (urban or suburban versus traffic, industry or background) and in bold those of micro-sensors collocated, 2 of each type.
+Table \ref{tab:type_loc} contains the characterization of sensors' locations (urban or suburban versus traffic, industry or background) and in bold those of low-cost sensors collocated, 2 of each type.